Quasilyte/cstd/README.md

 You can not actually do that with C standard library because most libraries expect them to be in global namespace.

-### Case 3

-It does not define tons of the messy preprocessor stuff.